Freedomways

 Freedomways was the leading African-American theoretical, political and cultural journal of the 1960s–1980s.
-It began publishing in 1961 and ceased in 1985.
+It began publishing on a quarterly basis in 1961 and ceased in 1985.

 The journal's founders were Louis Burnham, Edward Strong, W. E. B. Du Bois, and its first general editor was Shirley Graham Du Bois.
 It was later edited by Esther Cooper Jackson.
-For a time, Alice Walker was a contributing editor.
+For a time, Alice Walker and Angela Davis were contributing editors.
 The journal's mission was to reflect and possibly influence the rising tide of activism in the U.S., both politically and culturally.